 SKF RecondOil performed oil regeneration tests with Double Separation Technology (DST) oil regeneration systems.
 The honing oil discharged from the truck manufacturer's application's filter system was treated with DST to test viability of regeneration.

 The honing oil had strict quality and cleanliness standards to meet.
 If the desired results could be reliably produced then efficiency at the plant and lowered manufacturing costs could be expected.
 In order to ensure oil quality and repeatability, the test was initially conducted at RecondOil’s pilot plant.

 Integrated or stand alone technology

 Double Separation Technology can be applied in two different ways: either integrated into an applications oil circulation, or through stand-alone machinery.
 In the truck manufacturers case, it was determined that the honing oil could be regenerated with both methods.

-Overall analysis showed that it was possible to remove 99.9% of particulate concentration through the treatment, bringing the oil down to incredible cleanliness levels in short order.
+Overall analysis showed that it was possible to remove 99.9% of particulate contamination with DST treatment, bringing the oil down to incredible cleanliness levels.

-The results were easily quantifiable with ISO codes, a standardized method of measuring oil cleanliness.

-The results showed that oils were lowered from 22/21/16/13 to 12/10/7/6.
-At the most extreme, this meant a reduction from 20,000-40,000 particles per milliliter to only 20-40 particles per milliliter.
+The results were quantified with ISO codes, a standardized method of measuring oil cleanliness.
+They showed that the honing oils contamination levels were lowered from 22/21/16/13 to 12/10/7/6.
+This meant a reduction from 20,000-40,000 particles per milliliter down to to only 20-40 particles per milliliter.